leomao1979/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

+The prediction horizon `T` is the product of Timestep Length `N` and Elapsed Duration `dt`.
+The larger `T` and vehicle speed are, the longer the predicted path would be.
+However, as the environment changes while driving, it doesn't make sense to predict too far into the future.
+1 ~ 2 seconds is a reasonable range for `T` with target speed 60+ MPH.

+Larger value of `dt` results in less frequency actuations, which makes it harder to accurately approximate a continuous reference trajectory.
+This is sometimes called "discretization error".
+So, `dt` shall be as small as possible.
+However, for fixed `T`, the smaller `dt` results in bigger `N`, which requires more computational cost.

-I tried different combinations of N & dt, include (N: 20, dt: 0.05), (N: 20, dt: 0.08) and (N: 10, dt: 0.1).
-After tuning the cost function parameters, I could get the car run at 90+ MPH with the last combination.
-So the selected timestep length is 10 and elapsed duration is 0.1s.
+I tried different combinations of `N` & `dt`, include (N: 20, dt: 0.05), (N: 20, dt: 0.08) and (N: 10, dt: 0.1).
+After tuning cost function parameters, the car can run at 60+ MPH with the last combination.
+So the selected `N` is 10 and `dt` is 0.1.

 ### Polynomial Fitting and MPC Preprocessing